 P-1A athletes need to submit documentation showing: (1) the athlete or team is internationally recognized; (2) the athletic competition has a distinguished reputation; and (3) the competition requires the participation of an athlete or team with an international reputation.

-Petition may be filed by U.S. employer, sponsor, agent, or foreign employer through U.S. agent.
+The petition may be filed by a U.S. employer, sponsor, agent, or foreign employer through a U.S. agent.
 The agent must be “in the business” as an agent.
 A sponsor is “an established organization in the U.S. which will not directly employ a P visa applicant but will assume responsibility for the accuracy of the terms and conditions specified in the petition.”
 In the case of a professional P-1 athlete who is traded from one organization to another organization, employment authorization for the player will automatically continue for a period of 30 days after acquisition by the new organization, within which time the new organization is expected to file a new petition for P-1 classification.
-If a new petition is filed within 30 days, the professional athlete shall be deemed to be in valid P-1 status, and employment shall continue to be authorized, until the petition is adjudicated.
+If a new petition is filed within 30 days, the professional athlete shall be deemed to have a valid P-1 status, and employment shall continue to be authorized until the petition is adjudicated.

-If you need help with your P visa petition or help to determine if you qualify for P-1 visa, call our office at 480-425-2009 or contact us through our contact page and schedule a FREE CONSULTATION today!
+If you need help with your P visa petition or help to determine if you qualify for a P-1 visa, call our Scottsdale, AZ office at 480-425-2009 and schedule a consultation today!